raspberrypilearning/xai-challenge-startup/en/step_4.md

 --- task ---

-First, have a play with **Dictation.io** by [clicking this link](https://dictation.io/speech){:target="_blank"} (you’ll need to give your browser permission to use your microphone — if you don't have one, you can skip to the next task).
+First, have a play with **Speechtexter** by [clicking this link](https://www.speechtexter.com/){:target="_blank"} (you’ll need to give your browser permission to use your microphone — if you don't have one, you can skip to the next task).

-Click the blue **Start** button to start the application.
+Click the green microphone button to start the application.
 While you’re dictating things, think about these questions and write the answers in your **Blueprint**:

 1. What is the application doing?
 What clues can you see on the screen?